ameyk2004/Java-Spring-Boot/README.md

 5. ViewResolver finds the appropriate view.
 6. View renders the response using the model data.
 7. DispatcherServlet returns the final response to the client.

+---

+# Spring Security

+**Spring Security** is a comprehensive and customizable framework for handling **security concerns** in Java-based applications—particularly those built using **Spring Boot**.

+It primarily helps with:

+- 🔑 **Authentication** – Validating user identity.
+- 🔒 **Authorization** – Granting access to specific parts of the application.
+- 🛡️  Against common vulnerabilities like CSRF, XSS, session fixation, etc.

+Spring Security acts as the **security backbone** of enterprise-level apps by plugging into the Spring lifecycle and managing all security-related configurations declaratively or programmatically.

+---

+## Why Spring Security is Needed

+Without a strong security layer:

+- Applications are vulnerable to unauthorized access and data breaches.
+- Security rules become hard to manage and test.
+- Developers often re-implement critical security features incorrectly.

+Spring Security centralizes and simplifies this by:

+- Enforcing security **standards by default**.
+- Providing tools for **custom rules and policies**.
+- Supporting **industry practices** like form-based login, HTTP Basic, OAuth2, and JWT.

+---